Lawmakers seek to curb loud noise in movie theaters

-From worries of too much government involvement to the varying sound levels from one theater to another, some people have concerns over this proposed bill.
+From worries of too much government involvement to the varying sound levels from one theater to another, some people have concerns about this proposed bill.

-According to one theater-system sound expert out of Massachusetts, creating a maximum noise level for films won’t quite solve the problem.
-Most theaters have sound systems in place for previews and movies, so by limiting the noise level it could make it difficult to calibrate motion pictures for easy listening when it comes to dialogue and other low-volume scenes.
+According to one theater system sound expert out of Massachusetts, creating a maximum noise level for films won’t quite solve the problem.
+Most theaters have sound systems in place for previews and movies, so by limiting the noise level it could make it difficult to calibrate motion pictures for easy listening when it comes to dialog and other low-volume scenes.

 And because theaters use different sound systems, it’s also possible that a movie reaching only 85 decibels on a lower-quality system would produce nearly-as-loud effects as a theater using a higher-scale, digital system.